 Covering All Depths of the Water Column

-Now that you understand how to position the spinner high or low, let’s discuss a systematic approach to determine the appropriate depth you should be fishing.
+I use a systematic approach to determine the appropriate depth I should be fishing.

 Unfortunately, many anglers cast and reel without knowing the spinner’s depth or the fish’s position, resulting in guesswork and I’m sure plenty of missed fish.
 To optimize your chances of success, follow my tactics: